baetyl/baetyl/docs/guides/Message-synchronize-with-iothub-through-remote-service.md

     path: var/db/baetyl/remote-iothub-log
 ```

-Configuration file location for Baetyl-Hub module is: `var/db/baetyl/localhub-conf/service.yml`.
+Configuration file location for baetyl-hub service is: `var/db/baetyl/localhub-conf/service.yml`.

-The configuration of Baetyl-Hub module is as follow:
+The configuration of baetyl-hub service is as follow:
 ```yaml
 listen:
   - tcp://0.0.0.0:1883